nilefy/nilefy/README.md

       }
     ```

+- if you don't need to seed database with random data use `pnpm db:seed:prod` it will fill the database with only the requried data for the backend to operate(permissions/data sources/..)

+### docs

-- run all packages in dev mode `pnpm run dev`
+- to start docs server in dev mode run `pnpm dev:docs` in the root or in **apps/docs** run `pnpm start`

-- you can check [swagger](https://swagger.io/) docs in [http://localhost:3000/api#/](http://localhost:3000/api)
+- to build docs in the root run `build:docs`

-- for the docs use `pnpm docs:start`

-- please check [CONTRIBUTING.md](./CONTRIBUTING.md) for more information on how to contribute(branch names/ commit messages and so on)
+please check [CONTRIBUTING.md](./CONTRIBUTING.md) for more information on how to contribute(branch names/ commit messages and so on)

-- how to create new `WebloomWidget` guide check [CONTRIBUTING.md/How to create new Widget](/CONTRIBUTING.md#how-to-create-new-widget)

-- to sync permissions with database `pnpm db:syncPermissions`

-- to sync datasources config with database without dropping database `pnpm db:syncDss`